rrb211570/Intellisheets-Client/README.md

 As I found it difficult to make editing, and resize the tables the way I wanted to, I slowly ended up simulating a spreadsheet with `<table>`.
 I did not like the auto-resizing behavior of the `<table>` when it grew to the same dimension as the div that contained it, so I chose to recreate a spreadsheet out of straight `<div>`'s.
 Because flexbox also shared the same auto-resizing behavior, the table/entry dimensions are now completely managed by functions that manually adjust margins/dimensions.

-Undo/redo now works for row/col resizing events.
+Undo/redo now works for row/col resizing.

 ### TODO :
 1. Implement applyTextChangeHandler() and applySelectedHandler()